PINNs4Drops: Video-conditioned physics-informed neural networks for two-phase flow reconstruction: Problem setup

+with weighting coefficients $w_i$.
 The formulation of governing equations, dedicated sampling schemes, and particular design choices for the neural network architecture play a critical role in the successful application of PINNs for two-phase flow problems.
-The methods employed for the proposed PINNs will be detailed in the following sections.
+The methods employed for the proposed \IcPINNs{} and \VcPINNs{} are detailed in the Materials and Methods section and the Supplementary Materials.
+We train the developed PINNs on limited amounts of high-fidelity DNS data and apply them to the reconstruction of real data from experiments.
+Specifically, the \VcPINNs{} are trained on a single simulation case featuring droplet impingement on a structured PDMS substrate, while \IcPINNs{} are trained additionally on the case of droplet impingement on the flat substrate.
+For validation purposes, we train a purely data-driven version of the neural network exclusively with data loss terms.
+Table~\ref{tab:model_overview} provides an overview of the PINNs configurations developed and evaluated in this work.